Manchester University logo

 Art Exhibitions and Engagement at Manchester University

-In addition to the dedicated gallery spaces, works from the University’s art collection are on display in Funderburg Library, Cordier Auditorium, the Science Center, the Academic Center and various other offices on campus.
+Works from the University’s art collection are on display in Funderburg Library, Cordier Auditorium, the Science Center, the Academic Center and various other offices on campus.
 In particular, the main hallways of the Academic Center have become our galleries outside the galleries.
-In these halls, exhibits comprised of original art under glass present opportunities for students and faculty to interact with art each day on their way to classes and meetings.
+In these halls, exhibits comprised of original art surround students and faculty each day on their way to classes and meetings.

 Experiential Learning